G-Core/gcore-videoplayer-js/packages/player/docs/api/player.spinnerthreebounce.md

 ## Remarks

-Events emitted- [SpinnerEvents](./player.spinnerevents.md) Other plugins can use [show](./player.spinnerthreebounce.show.md) and [hide](./player.spinnerthreebounce.hide.md) methods to implement custom pending/progress indication scenarios.
+It is aliased as `Spinner` for convenience.
+Events emitted - [SpinnerEvents](./player.spinnerevents.md) Other plugins can use [show](./player.spinnerthreebounce.show.md) and [hide](./player.spinnerthreebounce.hide.md) methods to implement custom pending/progress indication scenarios.

 ## Constructors